vseventer/sharp-cli/README.md

 Optimization Options
       --adaptiveFiltering                       Use adaptive row filtering                 [boolean]
-      --alphaQuality                            Quality of alpha layer        [number] [default: 80] --bitdepth                                Squash 8-bit images down to 1, 2, or 4 bit [choices: 1, 2, 4, 8] [default: 8]
+      --alphaQuality                            Quality of alpha layer        [number] [default: 80] --bitdepth                                Reduce bitdepth to 1, 2, or 4 bit [choices: 1, 2, 4, 8] [default: 8]
       --chromaSubsampling                       Set to "4:4:4" to prevent chroma subsampling when quality <= 90